ajbdev/hotsparserjs/README.md

 The top objectives of this parser are:
 - Keep the data structure relevant to actual game information and trim any internal technical information
 - Allow conditional parsing of specific data
-- Make it easy to extend the parser for more
+- Make it easy to extend the parser to more easily support doing any kind of data analysis

 ## Parser Plugins